rentzsch/woplat/OS-specific/macosx-10.6/README.markdown

 		~/Applications/eclipse/plugins/org.objectstyle.wolips.woproject.ant_3.4.*/lib/woproject.jar \
 		/usr/share/ant/lib

-MOTE: When you upgrade your WOLips, you'll probably have to re-issue this `ln` command to get command-line builds working again.
+NOTE: When you upgrade your WOLips, you'll probably have to re-issue this `ln` command to get command-line builds working again.

 An alternative is to simply copy the jar file instead of linking it, but a broken symlink results in an somewhat-obvious error while I fear a significantly mismatched woproject from what I'm using in Eclipse+WOLips.